Campus MovieFest at BSU

 Campus MovieFest (CMF) is the world's largest student short film festival.
 CMF is the only event of its kind to provide Macbooks, HD camcorders, and training all for free to students around the globe.
 Students at participating colleges and universities have one week to create their own five-minute film, with each school hosting red carpet finales to showcase its best.
 The best of the best move on to compete against hundreds of other top shorts at Campus MovieFest's International Film and TV Summit, "Terminus", in Atlanta, GA each June.

-This April, BSU celebrated its 10th Anniversary with Campus MovieFest (CMF), highlighted by the Top 12 films from this year's film competition, highlighted by the top four films selected to represent BSU at Campus MovieFest's International Film and TV Summit "Terminus", in Atlanta, GA this June!
+This year, BSU celebrated its 11th Anniversary with Campus MovieFest (CMF), highlighted by the Top 16 films from last year's film competition, highlighted by the top four films that represented BSU at Campus MovieFest's International Film and TV Summit "Terminus", in Atlanta, GA this June 14 - 18:

-What did our students learn and experience at Terminus last year?
+What did our students learned and experienced at Terminus last year?
 Watch the video below!

 Here is what our students learned through CMF: